conan-io/docs/howtos/custom_generators.rst

 .. note::

-    This is a regular conan package.
+    This is a regular Conan package.
 You could for example embed this example in a *test_package* folder, create a *conanfile.py* that invokes premake4 in the build() method, and use :command:`conan test` to automatically test your custom generator with a real project.

 Using template files for custom generators